znb/Elastic-Elephant/README.md

  * GetInstanceInfo.py - Gets all the information for a specific Instance
  * GetInstancePublicIp.py - Gets the public IP address for a specific Instance
  * GetInstanceSecurityGroups.py - Gets all the Security Groups applied to an Instance
+ * GetInstanceState.py - Get the running state of an Instance

 Security Group Scripts